Issue BriefMar 30, 2022

 Imposing costs—or retaliation—in the physical domain has been studied, but what does retaliation look like in cyberspace and how is it different than retaliation in the physical domain?

-Jenny is a nonresident fellow at the Atlantic Council’s Cyber Statecraft Initiative and PhD Candidate at Columbia University’s Department of Political Science.
+Jenny Jun is a research fellow at the Center for Security and Emerging Technology (CSET), a nonresident fellow at the Atlantic Council’s Cyber Statecraft Initiative, and a PhD candidate at Columbia University’s Department of Political Science.
 Her research focuses on building a systematic logic of cyber coercion using formal models, identifying conditions under which certain cyber capabilities can or cannot be used to coerce adversaries.
 She is currently building a series of models on ransomware and the use of encryption for coercive effects.

 Jenny also conducts research on North Korea and security issues in East Asia.
 She is a co-author of the 2015 Center for Strategic and International Studies (CSIS) report North Korea’s Cyber Operations: Strategy and Responses, published by Rowman & Littlefield.
 She was a 2019 Summer Associate at RAND, where she conducted research on North Korea’s social media-based disinformation campaigns.